agrawalnishant/machine_learning_projects/README.md

-# machine_learning_projects
+##machine learning projects

-Projects based on Machine Learning.
+Machine Learning projects, based on Python frameworks, like Scikit-learn.
+Pandas, Numpy, Pygame and TensorFlow.

 These include following: